BMW unveils colour-changing car concept, the BMW i Vision Dee

-(Pocket-lint) - BMW has pulled the covers from a car that can change colour, thanks to the application of colour E Ink technology.
+BMW has pulled the covers from a car that can change colour, thanks to the application of colour E Ink technology.

 Following on from the black and white BMW iX Flow that was the highlight of CES 2022, BMW has gone a step further switching up a gear to showcase a colour changing car at CES 2023.